 Learner agency is an important concept in current education.
 This research described the perceptions high school seniors have about their learning experiences.
 Educational research indicates students’ self-regulation being an important factor in academic success, yet many educational practices still rely on teacher-centered instructional models.
 I finished my dissertation research about learner agency in 2017.
 (Doctoral thesis defense PDF presentation)

 Students’ Perceptions of Their Learner Agency: A Phenomenographic Inquiry toThe Lived Learning Experiences of High School Seniors

-Providing learner-centered education means acknowleding the individual differences among learner group and providing instruction that focuses on supporting the learning process, considering learners as agents of their own lives and learning yields for best research-based approach for supporting motivational and self-regulatory practices for students of all ages.
+Providing learner-centered education means acknowleding the individual differences among learner group and providing instruction that focuses on supporting the learning process.
+Considering learners as agents of their own lives and learning yields for best research-based approach for supporting motivational and self-regulatory practices for students of all ages.

 American Psychological Association (APA) defined learner-centered education in 1990 and revised it in 1997.
 (McCombs work).
 In 2015 these learner-centered principles were updated to the “Top 20 Principles from Psychology for pre-K to 12 Teaching and Learning”.